M2000Interpreter/Environment/utf8/neomsgbox.frm.utf8.txt

         End If
         Else
         lX = X
-        lY = y
+        lY = Y

 End If
 once = False
 End Sub

-Private Sub Form_MouseUp(Button As Integer, shift As Integer, X As Single, y As Single)
+Private Sub Form_MouseUp(Button As Integer, shift As Integer, X As Single, Y As Single)

 If dr Then Me.MousePointer = 0
 dr = False